learn-co-curriculum/ruby-oo-advanced-class-methods-conclusion/README.md

-# Ruby Advanced Class Methods Conclusion
+# Advanced Class Methods Conclusion

 In the past several lessons, we pushed our Ruby skills even farther to incorporate advanced class methods.
 We covered building custom class